munnnnet/learnstorybook/content/lazeed/en/homepage-basic.md

 description: 'This is a homepage basic in Lazeed.
 These elements will be update in the next stage.'
 ---

-Glovory is the simple HTML template that created with bootstrap 4 and designed for various screen size.
-This template is simple and able to edit as you need in an easy way.
+Lazeed is HTML template for food blogger or small food and beverage businesses.
+This template have various styles as the main background and consist of several elements that able to customize by everyone.
+Created using 4 bootstraps with responsive design.
+So will accesable on several device and screen size.

 ## Head CSS and JS Sources